 The Antirrhinum (Latin: Like-Rhinos-Snout), or Snapdragon as they are commonly named, are incredibly easy to raise and will provide you will lashings of vibrant colour during the summer months.
 As a child, my father used to grow them from seed year after year.
 I remember obsessively squeezing the throats of these unusual annual flowers, causing the ‘dragon’s mouth’ to open and shut like a puppet.
 A good flower to encourage children to ‘get gardening’.

 They are not only great for summer displays, but Snapdragons can be used in the winter garden as they will survive low temperatures.
 They are easy to grow from seed, although may take up to 3 weeks to germinate, so be patient.
-They also make for good cut flowers and there skull-like seed heads can add interest in a dry arrangement.
+They also make for good cut flowers and their skull-like seed heads can add interest in a dry arrangement.

 Snapdragons aren’t the most fashionable of flowers, but they come in such a large arrange of colours and forms, there is always a spot for them in any garden.